-- 10.73.
-Provide appropriate number of spares for all hard drives, seeking cost efficiency through collaborative procurement arrangements. - Consideration 5 Export data over a Network - 10.74.
-If a suitable network was provided, data could be accessed remotely and exported over the network.
-This would allow data to be exported to a remote location on demand. - 10.75.
-A network of large storage drives would need to be provided for this option, however this option would also deliver additional benefits e.g. better incident managing as recorded data could be played back remotely on demand and live data could be provided to multiple control centres which could be essential for the Olympics. - Consideration 6 Data Warehouse / Backup - 10.76.
-Off site central backup storage could be provided which would routinely back up data from each station to a central storage facility.
-Several companies already provide this service however the above Consideration 6) would also need to be implemented. - 10.77.
+- 9.61 The following are suggested as considerations for stations: - Pinch point cameras: There are cameras throughout stations that are referred to as Pinch Point cameras that capture key areas of the station where people have to pass through e.g. entrances, gate-lines and platforms.
+All pinch point cameras are configured onto a single recorder (ideally recorder 1).
+This would enable an operator to use spares kept (for a mass export situation) to replace this one RECORDER rather than expecting to replace an entire system. - Mirrored hard drives for pinch point cameras: if these cameras were identified, per station, they could be recorded onto a single hard drive, which could be removed as requested.
+This would give BTP the main areas of the station which typically is what they require for major incidents.
+Other cameras are typically for operational or crime and disorder purposes, not major incidents such as terrorist activities. - Provision of hard drive capacity for more than the main retention period: The hard drives could be replaced with larger storage capacity hard drives to allow the rail operators retention periods to be locked ensuring that it is not recorded over.
+This would allow a period of additional time to export the data without affecting the retention the agreed retention period. - Access to spare hard drives: provision of appropriate number of spares for all hard drives, seeking cost efficiency through collaborative procurement arrangements. - Export data over a network: If a suitable network was provided, data could be accessed remotely and exported over the network.
+This would allow data to be exported to a remote location on demand.
+A network of large storage drives would need to be provided for this option, however this option would also deliver additional benefits e.g. better incident managing as recorded data could be played back remotely on demand and live data could be provided to multiple control centres. - Data warehouse/backup: Off-site central backup storage could be provided which would routinely back up data from each station to a central storage facility.
+Several companies already provide this service however there would be a need for the systems to be networked.
 Data Warehouse should not be confused with central recording.
-Data Warehouse gives the opportunity to ring fence / view and retrieve data in a timely manner without affecting the original recordings. - 10.78.
+Data Warehouse gives the opportunity to ring fence / view and retrieve data in a timely manner without affecting the original recordings.
 Please note that none of the considerations outlined above are standalone solutions and they will require a combination of options to provide robust solutions to the Mass Export challenge.